 Hope and Progress

 Even though he’s no longer by my side, Todd lives on in our hearts.
 And every year, he still brings people together for an event that is raising awareness and fueling real progress.
+I am grateful to everyone who has supported, and continues to support the event.

 Thanks to pioneering research and education from organizations like The Skin Cancer Foundation, there is more awareness and early detection, along with vastly more effective treatment options.
 I see firsthand the remarkable results produced by breakthrough immunotherapies, giving people with advanced skin cancer even more options, more hope and more time than ever before to spend with people they love.